 Children and, let’s face it, many adults find talking about feelings difficult.
 The feeling of anger is especially difficult and many children find it easier to just display the angry behavior.
-We typically refer to this as acting out or having a meltdown.
+We typically refer to this as acting out or having a temper tantrum.
 Yes, meltdowns occur with adults, too.

 We’ve all been there.
 I’ve certainly been a fan of door slamming, angry stomping off, shouting, kicking or throwing things, being verbally aggressive, etc. from time to time and so have my children.
 These behaviors can be a way of ‘venting’ or an active way of communicating their feelings when they are angry.